 Specific Public Health and Medical Uses of Rapcov™ COVID-19 Rapid Test

 There exists a great need for laboratory assays that measure antibody responses.
 While serological assays are not well suited to detect acute infections, they support a number of highly relevant public health and medical applications.

 - From a community perspective to limit the spread of infection, the Rapcov™ test may help in the following practical ways:

 - Presence of IgG antibodies on Rapcov™ test may suggest a non-recent (past) infection as neutralizing antibodies against the COVID-19 virus may be present in the blood.
 Presence of COVID-19 virus neutralizing IgG antibodies will suggest that the individual is of little concern from a public health perspective and is perhaps unlikely to get infected with COVID-19 virus.
 Presence of IgG antibodies on Rapcov™ test will also permit to determine who is immune and who is not.
 This would be very useful for deploying immune healthcare workers in a strategic manner as to limit the risk of exposure and spread of the virus inadvertently.

 - In cases where nucleic acid amplification assays (RT-PCR) are negative and there is a strong epidemiological link to COVID-19 infection, serology tests (in the acute and convalescent phase) may support diagnosis of COVID-19 disease.

 - Serosurveys are needed to determine the precise rate of infection in an affected area, which is an essential variable to accurately determine the infection fatality rate.
 Serological surveys can aid investigation of an ongoing outbreak and retrospective assessment of the attack rate or extent of an outbreak.

-- From a medical decision-making perspective the information regarding presence of IgG or IgM antibodies in the blood may help save lives in the following ways:
+- From a medical decision-making perspective the information regarding presence of IgG antibodies in the blood may help save lives in the following ways: